wp-plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.0.0.8 =
+* Clear out global cookie when clearing local cookies.
+* Fixed bug with not loading in IE7-9.
+* Fixed bug with placeholder shims not working in IE7-9.
+* Fixed bug with GA clashes when using multiple tracking scripts on a page.

 = 1.0.0.7 =
 * Fixed bug with possible duplicate submissions in some configurations.
 * Added enhanced conversion tracking with GA.